liorp/liorp.github.io/_posts/2022-01-20-hyperreals.md

 I love books.
 And I also love math.
 That's probably why I couldn't lay my hands off a book named "When Einstein Walked With Gödel: Excursions to the Edge of Thought" by Jim Holt.
-The book is collection of essays on many diverse themes as science and philosophy; it also explores the works of prominent scientists such as Einstein and Turing.
+The book is a collection of essays on many diverse themes such as science and philosophy; it also explores the works of prominent scientists such as Einstein and Turing.

-One chapter that struck me with a great awe discusses the idea of infinity, and it's implementation in calculus.
+One chapter that struck me with a great awe discusses the idea of infinity, and its implementation in calculus.

 <figure class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2022-01-20-hyperreals/einstein_godel.jpg" style="max-width:280px;" alt="Einstein walking with Gödel (Getty Images)">